AUTH.md — agentauth/v1 (agentic server authentication manifest)

 Rationale

-one-to-one to the auth.md service_auth flow.
-Using the same grant URN
+ceremony maps one-to-one to the auth.md service_auth flow; using the same

-agentproto client works out-of-the-box against any server that implements
+means any agentproto client works out-of-the-box against any server that

-auth.md — including future third-party servers — without custom integration.
+implements auth.md — including future third-party servers — without custom

 identity_assertion over long-lived token: The two-step model (store